Skip to Main Content

 The IEEE referencing style is specified by the Institute of Electrical and Electronics Engineers, and is used widely in electronics and related disciplines.
 Make sure to check your departments' specific guidance for any preferred formats.

-IEEE uses numeric in-text citations, where the number of the reference(s) is given in square brackets after the information, summary or quote:
+IEEE is a numeric referencing style.
+In-text citations use the number of the reference(s) which is given in square brackets after the information, summary or quote:

 A recent study [1] has demonstrated the effectiveness of...